Baqend/guide/src/jsclient.md

 For further reading on persisting and loading strategies see the [persistence](#persistence) chapter.

 ## Embedded Objects
-The second type of objects are embeddables.
-Embedded objects can be used within an entity or a collection.
-Embeddables do not have an id and can only lived within an entity.
+The second type of objects are Embeddables.
+Embedded objects can be used within an entity or a collection like a list or map.
+Embeddables do not have an id and can only exist within an entity.
 Embeddables will be saved, loaded and updated with there owning entity and will be persisted together with its owning entity.

 Embedded objects can be created and used like entity objects.